ahm3d19/mentormind-app/README.md

 # MentorMind - Teacher Class Insights (MVP)

 A full-stack application that enables teachers to view their classes, monitor student metrics, and create assignments.
-Built as a 24-hour assessment project demonstrating clean architecture, secure access patterns, and thoughtful data modeling.

 ## 🚀 Quick Start